 So investing in something only generates a profit if it gets a better return than other options you could have invested in.
 You should account for the opportunity cost — other options you had to forego to make the investments — and remove this alternative option value before declaring a profit.

 This is theoretically sound.
 Unfortunately it runs into the need to find what the other options were.
 Narrowly we might compare to just a small set of options but why?
 If you are a retailer why not compare your investment to investing in a new space flight, or taking over planting coffee beans, or what you could make in the illegal drug trade.
 (Maybe we can rule that last one out).
 The point is that this gets really hard really quickly.
-Worrying about opportunity cost isn’t wrong, theoretically is is superior.
+Worrying about opportunity cost isn’t wrong, theoretically, it is superior.
 Just doing so is so hard you might want to limit your ambition and focus on a tighter definition of profit.

 Summary: Profit Is Tough

 I don’t mean earning a profit in business is hard, though it can be.
 The main point here being that judging profit is really hard.
 One has so many options this allows those stating profits to heavily influence what they report.
-What someone mentions profit, ask them what they mean.
+When someone mentions profit, ask them what they mean.
 Likely many don’t really know.